 Time: 2 hours or more

-Camera Obscura or Dark Room, or Night
+Camera obscura, dark room, or night

-DSLR Camera
+DSLR camera

 Tripod

-Flashlight, or any moveable light source
+Flashlight or any moveable light source

 Activity

-Now that you have a dark workspace have some fun.
+Now that you have a dark workspace, have some fun.

 Light painting utilizes the long exposure setting on cameras.
-Much of the time with photography we try and freeze time and capture a moment.
-Using longer exposures gives youth a chance to take some creative freedom and create a scene that we can no see with our eyes.
+Much of the time with photography, we try and freeze time and capture a moment.
+Using longer exposures gives youth a chance to take some creative freedom and create a scene that we can now see with our eyes.

-Set up the tripod and camera in a safe space making sure no one trips over it in the dark.
+Set up the tripod and camera in a safe space, making sure no one trips over it in the dark.

 Show examples beforehand of light painting.
 Light painting can be used to write and draw with light.
 It can be used to capture or highlight a specific person or thing while leaving everything else blank.

-Do: Camera Steps:
+Do: Camera steps:

-Step 1: Set the camera to manual focus on infinity.
+Step 1: Set the camera to manual focus on infinity

-Step 2: Change the exposure setting to 1-30 seconds long or the bulb setting.
+Step 2: Change the exposure setting to 1–30 seconds long or the bulb setting

-Step 3: Take a few test shots moving subjects and lights.
+Step 3: Take a few test shots, moving subjects and lights

 Step 4: Play, share, repeat!

 Youth can write their names with light.
 They can hold still or move.
 They can create silhouettes of themselves.
 Words need to be written backwards.
-Images can be easier for younger groups, have them all draw hearts or stars.
-Try ISU 4H!
+Images can be easier for younger groups — have them all draw hearts or stars.
+Try ISU 4-H!
 This is a chance for the leader of the group to be the choreographer and the youth to be captured in a fun group photo.
 Be sure to share this photo on your social media platforms and with the youth.

 Reflect: How can we show participants?
 By facing the light towards themselves during the exposure?
 Can we create ghosts?

 Apply: Where could you do this outside in your community?
 Could you do a collaborative light painting with a large group?
 Could you paint with light at night time on a playground?
-Could you turn an empty landscape into a field of light painted creatures?
+Could you turn an empty landscape into a field of light-painted creatures?

 Activity

-View, select and edit your digital photographs using the light painting technique.
+View, select, and edit your digital photographs, using the light-painting technique.

 Do: Have youth select photographs they find exciting.
-Open in any free or paid photography editing software.
-Play with saturation, highlights and shadows, contrast and edit photographs to emphasize the light painting.
+Open in any free or paid photography-editing software.
+Play with saturation, highlights, and shadows.
+Contrast and edit photographs to emphasize the light painting.

 Reflect: Share photographs with the group.
 What is working well?
 What are some things people learned while editing?
 What photographs do people want to create again?

 Apply: Where could you do this next?
-What settings would you use now that you have edited you photographs?
+What settings would you use now that you have edited your photographs?

-Activity Section #4 – Cyanotypes
+Activity Section #4 — Cyanotypes